 Here are the primary factors that are considered in child support calculations:

-The first step in calculating child support is determining each parent’s gross income.
+Determining each parent's gross income is the first step in calculating child support.
 Gross income includes all sources of income, such as wages, salaries, bonuses, commissions, rental income, and investment income.
 Some states also consider non-cash benefits like company cars or housing allowances.
 It’s important to note that income from both parents is considered, not just the non-custodial parent.

-The amount of time each parent spends with the child can significantly impact the child support calculation.
+Each parent's time with the child can significantly impact the child support calculation.
 In many states, the parent with primary custody (the custodial parent) typically receives child support from the non-custodial parent.
 However, if both parents share custody equally, the child support calculation may be adjusted to reflect the shared responsibilities.

 The number of children involved is another critical factor in determining child support.
 Generally, the more children involved, the higher the child support payment will be.
 However, the increase is not always proportional, as some states use a sliding scale to account for multiple children.

-Child support calculations often consider the cost of health insurance for the child, as well as any out-of-pocket medical expenses.
+Child support calculations often consider the cost of health insurance for the child and any out-of-pocket medical expenses.
 Typically, the parent who pays for the child’s health insurance may receive a credit or reduction in their child support obligation.
 Additionally, parents may be required to share the cost of uninsured medical expenses.

-In some cases, child support calculations may also include other relevant expenses, such as childcare costs, educational expenses, and extracurricular activities.
-These additional costs are factored into the overall calculation to ensure that the child’s needs are fully met.
+In some cases, child support calculations may also include other relevant expenses, such as childcare, educational, and extracurricular activities.
+These additional costs are factored into the overall calculation to ensure the child’s needs are fully met.

 Modifying Child Support

 Child support orders are not set in stone and can be modified if there is a significant change in circumstances.
-Common reasons for modification include a change in either parent’s income, changes in custody arrangements, or changes in the child’s needs.
-To modify a child support order, the requesting parent typically needs to petition the court and provide evidence of the change in circumstances.
+Common reasons for modification include a change in either parent’s income, custody arrangements, or child’s needs.
+To modify a child support order, the requesting parent typically must petition the court and provide evidence of the change in circumstances.

 Need Help with Child Support?
 Let Our Legal Team Guide You!